vrsource/vrs.ux.touch/deps/sencha_touch/docs/guides/command/README.md

 The command above will automatically generate a new Model class named `User` with 3 fields of `id`, `name` and `email` to app/model/User.js, and add its reference to your app.js.

+## Upgrading Your Application

+Generated applications always have their own copies of the SDK from which they were originally generated.
+Upgrading your application to the a new of the SDK means replacing the old copy with the new one.

+Starting from SDK Tools v2.0.0-beta2 and Sencha Touch SDK v2.0.1-rc, you can seamlessly upgrade your application to the new downloaded SDK using `sencha app upgrade`.
+Firstly do make sure your current working directory is the **new** SDK directory:

+	cd /path/to/new_version_of_sdk

+then run:

+	sencha app upgrade /path/to/your_application

 ## Deploying Your Application

 Developing your application simply means editing source code and refreshing the browser.
 All source files are dynamically loaded on demand.
 There's no building process involved.